skip to Main Content

 Carer’s leave

 The Italian care leave system is relatively substantial and developed.
 It offers a combination of both short-term and longer leave provisions.
-The care leave is fully compensated and receives pension coverage (pension contributions are paid during the care leave – contributi figurativi).

 • Up to 2 years of paid leave for longer leave provisions in order to care for a seriously disabled child or relative.
-The leave was paid at 100% of earnings up to an annual ceiling adapted over time according to inflation (it amounted to €47,351 in 2014).
+The leave was paid at 100% of earnings up to an annual ceiling adapted over time according to inflation (it amounted to 48,495.36 in 2019).
 Parents, close relatives and individuals with severe disabilities can access this type of leave.
-However, there is an important limitation to access to this type of paid leave: the informal carer has to live under the same roof as the person with a This limits the access to the paid leave only to co-resident working relatives caring for frail older people.
+However, there is an important limitation to access to this type of paid leave: the informal carer has to live under the same roof as the person receiving care.
+This limits the access to the paid leave only to co-resident working relatives caring for frail older people.
 The reason is that the regulation was initially designed for working parents with seriously disabled children.
 Only recently did it become important for informal carers of frail older people.

 Only public and private employees are entitled to these types of care leave.
 The self-employed and those employed in domestic and household services are excluded.